eclipse-archived/codewind-docs/docs/_documentations/performance.md

 # Monitoring applications with the performance dashboard

-Learn how to improve application performance with the performance dashboard.
+Learn how to monitor and improve application performance with the performance dashboard.

 ## What you’ll learn